d3b4g/leonids/_posts/chainsaw.md

 To interact with the Ethereum blockchain, i will be using python library web3.py.
 To interact with the Smart Contract, we need:

-+ The address of the contract
++ the address to identify the contract
 + Application Binary Interface of the contract

 To test this vulnerability we can use setDomain() function and set the domain to our localhost  and then call getDomain().
 This will make the contract ping localhost, if ping successful we know we got remote code execution.